QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 ***Consistent with H1, we find that our manipulation had an impact on people's WTP: F(1, 58) = 81.36, p < .001, $\eta^2$ = .558.***

-After we have discussed, we know how to interpret the effect size (it means that the IV explains 55.8% of the variance in the DV), and we know that it is likely informative (the p-value is smaller than .001, which makes p-hacking implausible, and suggests decent power to detect the effect).
+After our discussion, we know how to interpret the effect size (it means that the IV explains 55.8% of the variance in the DV), and we know that it is likely informative (the F-value is really large, which makes p-hacking implausible, and suggests decent power to detect an effect).

 However, we are still missing one crucial element: Reference points against which to interpret this value.
 I'll offer three ways researchers can use to contextualize effect sizes.

 ### Using external benchmarks

 The most straighforward way to contextualize effect sizes is to compare them to a few real-life phenonenon.
-This [twitter thread from Brian Nosek](https://twitter.com/BrianNosek/status/1416427265118908419) has a lot of great examples:
+This [twitter thread from Brian Nosek](https://twitter.com/BrianNosek/status/1416427265118908419) has a lot of great examples (to interpret the effect sizes r as a percentage of variance explained, simply square it: r = .6 means $\eta^2$ = .36):
 * Gender explains 45% of the variance in height in humans
 * In the US, distance to the equator explains 36% of the variance in average daily temperature.
 * Height explains 19% of the variance in weight in humans